 FODMAP notes

-• Hemp seeds are moderate in GOS at 50g per person.
-To balance it all out, I would use less – 50g max for the whole salad.
+- Hemp seeds are low FODMAP at 20g per person.
+To balance it all out, I would use 50g max for the whole salad.

-• Make sure the stock that you cook the quinoa in is FODMAP friendly, if you’re using it.
+- Make sure the stock that you cook the quinoa in is FODMAP friendly, if you’re using it.
 I used a Massell FODMAP friendly vegan beef stock cube.
+I also have a low FODMAP stock recipe here.

 If you’re not FODMAP